ExpressLRS/Docs/docs/hardware/spi-receivers.md

 In preparation for updating, you should save a copy of your `diff all` dump.

-Using the latest [Betaflight Configurator](https://github.com/betaflight/betaflight-configurator/releases), navigate into `Firmware Flasher` and select the latest Betaflight release (at the time of writing, it should be set to Release and Release Candidate; and use 4.3.0-RC1).
+Using the latest [Betaflight Configurator](https://github.com/betaflight/betaflight-configurator/releases), navigate into `Firmware Flasher` and select the latest Betaflight release (at the time of writing, it should be set to Release and Release Candidate; and use the latest 4.3.0 Release Candidate).
 Depending on your AIO board, the target will differ:

 * Happymodel AIO: CRAZYBEEF4SX1280
 * BetaFPV AIO: BETAFPVF4SX1280